October 23, 2018

 We live in an incredibly hectic time period with app notifications, Slack messages, emails, calls from Mom, and more piling in minute by minute.
 If you’re having trouble with your workload, it could be because you’re too distracted.
 I advise you to pick one task and put everything else away.
 Maybe even set a timer for 30-45 minutes and focus on your chosen assignment completely for that amount of time.

 You’ll be amazed at what you can accomplish when you’re completely paying attention.
-Additionally, it may make sense for you to spend some time researching other tips on focusing and time management.
+Additionally, it may make sense for you to spend some time researching other project management tips on time management.
 We waste hours every day by simply navigating back and forth from one attention sucker to another.

 To start, I suggest taking a look at our article on time management.
 In this piece, you’ll find information on how to identify and eliminate your main time-wasters, as well as information on how to build a productive team.